EhtishamSK/differentially-expressed-genes-analysis-/README.md

-Gene Expression Analysis in Chile Pepper Cultivars for Disease Resistance This project investigates gene expression variations between two chile pepper cultivars—disease-resistant and susceptible—using root samples collected 24 hours post-inoculation.
+Gene Expression Analysis in Chile Pepper Cultivars for Disease Resistance.
+This project investigates gene expression variations between two chile pepper cultivars—disease-resistant and susceptible—using root samples collected 24 hours post-inoculation.
 The analysis was conducted between March and April 2024, leveraging Linux and R for data processing and bioinformatics workflows.

 Key Steps: